Westminster Energy, Environment & Transport Forum

 Format: DOWNLOADABLE PDF

-It will be an opportunity for stakeholders and policymakers to assess the outcomes of consultations on proposed refinements for Allocation Round 8 and future rounds, with government responses expected soon.
-Discussion will focus on approaches to auction design, eligibility, budget setting, and the role of supply chain incentives such as the Clean Industry Bonus in supporting clean energy investment and delivery.
-We also expect wider discussion on what is needed if government targets for Clean Power 2030 are to be achieved.
+Discussion focused on approaches to auction design, eligibility, budget setting, and the role of supply chain incentives such as the Clean Industry Bonus in supporting clean energy investment and delivery.

-Auction design, eligibility criteria & project pipelines
+Auction design, eligibility criteria & project pipeline

 Budgets & regulation